wise-old-man/wise-old-man/docs/docs/guides/how-to-join-a-competition.md

 2. Find an active competition
    1. Browse [`https://wiseoldman.net/competitions`](https://wiseoldman.net/competitions) and filter by metric, status, and/or type.
-   2. Open the competition page and read its description/rules for any listed contact info.

 3. Contact the right person
    1. User-created competitions: Reach out where you discovered the competition (Discord, clan chat, forum post), provide your RuneScape name, and request to join.